 Self-Defense Items.
 A self-defense item is a tool, instrument, or implement which is made or commonly used for self-protection.
 Examples include but are not limited to pepper spray, self-defense keychains, self-defense rings, tactical pens or flashlights, and kubatons.
 PPS will only charge a student with a weapons violation if the student has used or threatened to use the self-defense item against another individual.

-Lookalike Weapon.
+Lookalike Items.
 Any imitation of a knife, cutting instrument or tool, nunchaku, firearm, shotgun or rifle.
-While students may have access to lookalike weapons that are often sold as toys or costume accessories, such items are prohibited in the school setting or at school sponsored events.
-Students who bring in lookalike weapons shall have them confiscated and will receive no discipline consequence unless the item was used to perpetrate some other conduct prohibited by this Code of Student Conduct.
+While students may have access to lookalike items that are often sold as toys or costume accessories, such items are prohibited in the school setting or at school sponsored events.
+Students who bring in lookalike items shall have them confiscated and will receive no discipline consequence unless the item was used to perpetrate some other conduct prohibited by this Code of Student Conduct.

 307.A.
 Possession, Use, or Under the Influence of Alcohol or Drugs: A student shall not possess, use, distribute, or be under the influence of any intoxicant of any kind.
 Any amount of an illegal drug is considered a violation of Board policy and this Code of Student Conduct.
 The possession of drug-related paraphernalia also constitutes a violation of this rule.
 Use of a drug as authorized by a medical prescription from a registered physician for the student for whom it is prescribed shall not be considered a violation of this rule but may be a violation of the Use of Medications policy.
 Failure to comply with the Use of Medications policy may also result in school discipline.